Views

 1. Filters

-When designing your UI, you can reference data from your Views.
-So, if you have a table of sales people and their total sales, you can create a View and a Calculation which gives you the total sales of all sales people.
-You can then reference the data from this View in the design section of Budibase, and display the answer to the calculation.
+When designing your UI, you can use a View with auto-generated screens, as well as for custom UI development.
+Say you have a table of Sales employees, and their total sales, you can create a view which gives you the total sales of all Sales employees.
+You can then reference the data from this View in the Design section of Budibase.

 How to create a new view